-Number of beneficiaries 2 Type of beneficiary Description of the agreement

-The contracts of the CEO and the Senior Managers at Cellnex include indemnity clauses.

-In this regard, we emphasize that there are payment clauses for termination of Senior Management contracts and non-compete remuneration for the CEO, all authorized by the Board of Directors after receiving a report from the NRSC without the need of informing the General Shareholders' Meeting of these clauses.
-Under Cellnex's new remuneration policy, approved by shareholders at a General Shareholders' Meeting in 2022, those clauses have been aligned with good corporate governance practices.

-The content of the CEO's contract is described in further detail in section 3.2 of the Annual Remuneration Report.

-As compensation for the non-compete obligation, the CEO will receive a gross amount equivalent to 18 monthly instalments of his fixed compensation in cash.
+Number of beneficiaries 2 Type of beneficiary Description of the agreement CEO and Senior Management The contracts of the CEO and the Senior Managers at Cellnex include indemnity clauses.
+In this regard, we emphasize that there are payment clauses for termination of Senior Management contracts and non- compete remuneration both for the CEO and the Senior Management, all authorized by the Board of Directors after receiving a report from the NRSC without the need or informing the General Shareholders' Meeting of these clauses.
+Under Cellnex's remuneration policy approved by the General Shareholders' Meeting in 2022 (modified by the 2023 General Shareholders' Meeting), those clauses were aligned with good corporate governance practices.
+The content of the CEO's contract is described in further detail in section 3.2 of the Annual Report on Directors Remunerations.
+As compensation for the non-compete obligation, the CEC will receive a gross amount equivalent to 18 monthly instalments of his fixed compensation in cash.
 This compensation will be paid in equal monthly instalments during the term of the obligation.

-CEO and Senior Management Senior Executives have signed employment contracts with Cellnex that include indemnity clauses.
-In general terms, the indemnity clause foresees the accrual of an indemnity in the event of termination for the following causes: (i) unfair dismissal or (ii) unilateral termination of the contract by the senior manager due to causes established in article 50.1 of the Spanish Worker's Statute (Estatuto de los Trabajadores).

-The indemnity applicable in the case of termination for any of these reasons will be the higher of the following amounts: (i) an indemnity equivalent to one year's gross salary, taking into consideration for these purposes the fixed annual gross cash remuneration received at the time of termination, plus the annual gross variable remuneration received by the Senior Manager over the twelve (12) months immediately preceding the effective cessation of the rendering of services all; or (ii) the indemnity established under current employment legislation.

-In addition, in such cases of termination of the contract, Senior Managers may be entitled to receive the proportional part of the Bonus or the LTIP, in accordance with the provisions of the rules of such plans.
+Senior Executives have signed employment contracts with Cellnex that include indemnity clauses.
+In general terms, the indemnity clause foresees the accrual of an indemnity in the event of termination for the following causes: (i) unfail dismissal or (ii) unilateral termination of the contract by the senior manager due to causes established in article 50.1 of the Spanish Worker's Statute (Estatuto de los Trabajadores).
+The indemnity applicable in the case of termination for any of these reasons will be the higher of the following amounts (i) an indemnity equivalent to one year's gross salary, taking into consideration for these purposes the fixed annual gross cash remuneration received at the time of termination, plus the annual gross variable remuneration received by the Senior Manager over the twelve (12) months immediately preceding the effective cessation of the rendering o services; or (ii) the indemnity established under current employment legislation.
+In addition, in such cases of termination of the contract Senior Managers may be entitled to receive the proportiona part of the Bonus or the LTIP, in accordance with the provisions of the rules of such plans.
+Furthermore, the contracts that outline the Long-Term Incentive Plan include a change of control clause.
+According to this clause, if a change of control occurs during the incentive generation period, the beneficiary is entitled to receive the proportional part of the incentive accrued up to the date of the change of control, payable entirely in cash.
+All metrics will be considered 100% fulfilled, except for those related to the share value, which will be based on the value on the date of the change of control.